Pipeline acceleration helps you achieve efficient growth by shortening your sales cycle.

 Regardless of their niche, influencers have already built a strong rapport with their audience.
 This means they can easily market relevant products and services to their audiences.

-And while it may sound unusual to leverage B2B influencers for your ABM campaigns, not working with them means missing opportunities to improve brand awareness and authority.
+While leveraging B2B influencers for your ABM campaigns may sound unusual, not working with them means missing opportunities to improve brand awareness and authority.
 But does this mean you should immediately set aside a massive budget for influencer marketing?

 Not at all.
 You can transform your employees into thought leaders and brand ambassadors of the company.
 This will elevate their profiles, accelerate your sales pipeline, and help you close deals faster.